SouljaVR/AutoImmobilizeOSC/README.md

 - You may modify the system and/or add it to any avatar including sold avatars, however you must leave my name in the submenu as it currently is.
 Please do not claim this as your own work.

+## What if my joystick touch capacitance is broken?

+- Doesn't matter.
+ThumbParamsOSC will also trigger the `LeftThumbStick` boolean when the joystick is moved slightly.

 If you need any help with this, feel free to message me on Discord.
 BigSoulja#8888

 If this helped you and you want to show appreciation, feel free to star this repository.
 Or even better, [buy me a coffee!](https://ko-fi.com/bigsoulja)